Spectral Evolution and Invariance in Linear-width Neural Networks: Case Study for Linear-width NNs

-We will specifically consider a mixture of single-index and quadratic models as our teacher model: for some nonlinear target $\sigma^*$, signal $\bbeta$ and constant $\tau$.
+One of the simplest nonlinear teacher models we can generate is the single-index model, namely $f^*(\bx)=\sigma^*(\bx^\top\bbeta)$ for a fixed vector $\bbeta$ with $\|\bbeta\|=1$ and nonlinear function $\sigma^*$; the hidden feature is simply $\bbeta\in\R^d$.
+In general, we can consider a multiple-index model where $\bbeta_i$ are some orthogonal unit vectors.
+We will specifically consider a mixture of single-index and quadratic models as our teacher model in this section: for some nonlinear target $\sigma^*$, signal $\bbeta$ and constant $\tau$\footnote{Here, the norm term of $\bx$ in \eqref{eq:teacher} is designed to make the teacher model more complicated to be learned.
+All our empirical results still hold when $\tau = 0$.}.
 Following the above assumptions and constructions, we show different spectral properties (Figure~\ref{fig:spectra}) for this two-layer NN using different training procedures (Table~\ref{table:examples}).
 Figure~\ref{fig:spectra} exhibits three types of spectra after training: unchanged bulk distribution, bulk with one spike, and heavy tail in spectra.
-The performance of the NN in each of these three cases is summarized in Table~\ref{table:examples}.
 Putting things together, we can see close relationships between the spectra and the generalization of the NN.
-These different spectral properties and spectral evolutions actually reveal disparate features learned via different training strategies. \paragraph{Lazy training.} The advantage of this toy model is that we can easily extract the spectral behaviors over training and then compare with the kernel machine.
-We use lazy training (where the kernel is the initial NTK) as our benchmark to assist us in determining whether a NN outperforms the associated kernel machine (Table~\ref{table:examples} and Figure~\ref{fig:large}(c)).
-Lazy training~\citep{chizat2019lazy} can be viewed as a linear approximation of the NN, i.e. $f_{\btheta}(\bx)\approx f_{\btheta_0}(\bx)+(\btheta-\btheta_0)^\top \nabla_{\btheta}f_{\btheta_0}(\bx)$, defined by minimum-norm interpolation $\hat\btheta:=\arg\min$ $ {\left\{\|\btheta-\btheta_0\|:(\btheta-\btheta_0)^\top \nabla_{\btheta}f_{\btheta_0}(\bX)=\by-f_{\btheta_0}(\bX)\right\}}$.
-Also, lazy training represents a kernel machine
+These different spectral properties actually reveal disparate features learned via different training strategies.

-where $\hat f(\bx)$ is the ridgeless regression prediction on test data $\bx\in\R^d$, the kernel $\bK(\bX,\bX)$ is the initial $\bK^\NTK$ on training data, and $\bK(\bX,\bx)=(\nabla_\btheta f_{\btheta_0}(\bX))^\top (\nabla_\btheta f_{\btheta_0}(\bx))$.
-The asymptotic performance of $\hat f(\bx)$ has been analyzed by~\cite{adlam2020neural} under LWR.
-We view this regime as a \textit{benchmark}:~\cite{chizat2019lazy,bartlett2021deep} prove that NN through gradient flow is close to lazy training if $h\gg n$;~\cite{hu2020surprising} shows NN can go beyond lazy training under a non-proportional regime.
-Figure~\ref{fig:large}(c) in Appendix~\ref{sec:synthetic} indicates that, in some cases (green line in Figure~\ref{fig:large}(c)), NN can become more efficient than lazy training in LWR.
+The advantage of this toy model is that we can easily extract the spectral behaviors over training and then compare them with the kernel machine.
+We use lazy training defined in \eqref{eq:lazy} as our \textit{benchmark} to assist us in determining whether a NN outperforms the associated kernel machine.
+Table~\ref{table:examples} compares the test errors and $R^2$ scores for different optimization cases and the lazy training.
+By tuning the hyper-parameters, we can find specific situations where NN outperforms the lazy training (see also Figure~\ref{fig:large}(c) in Appendix~\ref{sec:synthetic}).